InfernoEmbedded/onewire-softdevice/README.md

 A device to control up to 4 channels of common-anode RGBW LED strips, at up to 48V.
 Fading from the current colour to a new one is handled locally.
 An external relay can be driven, allowing the LED power supply to be shut down when no strips require power.

 # Hardware Design
+## Microcontroller
+This software has been developed and tested on the [STM32F030R8 microcontroller](http://www.st.com/en/microcontrollers/stm32f030r8.html), an ARM Cortex-M0 with 64kB of flash & 8kB of RAM.
+We are running it at 48MHz using the internal RC oscillator.
+It may be possible to reduce the clock speed, but this is untested.
+They can be purchased for around AUD$1 each on [Aliexpress](https://www.aliexpress.com/item/20Pcs-STM32F030R8T6-STM32F030-LQFP64-ARM-new/32793433764.html).

+Prototype testing can be performed on a [Nucleo-F030R8](https://developer.mbed.org/platforms/ST-Nucleo-F030R8/).

 ## Microcontroller Pin Usage
 A single GPIO from the microcontroller is used to communicate over the 1-Wire® protocol.
 This is typically pin F0.